 How Fixed Income Can Be Affected by Inverted Yield Curves

 Inverted yield curves raise short-term US treasury yields closer to those of riskier bond types such as junk bonds, corporate bonds, and also real estate investment trusts (REITs).
-When the spreads between lower-risk US treasuries and these higher risk, non-Treasury backed securities contract, the US treasuries would be viewed as more attractive.
+When the spreads between lower-risk US treasuries and these higher risk, non-Treasury backed securities contract, the US treasuries are seen as more attractive.

-A flat or inverted yield curve also brings short-term treasury rates closer to or greater than long-term ones.
-This presents a situation in which investors could lock in a similar interest rate at a lower duration to maturity.
-One thing to note: if short-term rates continue rising, like they did around the end of March 2022, then that bond value would likely decrease.
+When a flat or inverted yield curve lifts short-term treasury rates closer to or greater than long-term ones, this presents a situation in which investors could lock in a similar interest rate at a lower duration to maturity.
+One thing to note: if short-term rates continue rising, then that bond value would likely decrease.
 But, assuming the investor is willing to accept implied short-term risk and believes the issuer (the US government) won’t default, he or she might have an opportunity to achieve a greater effective yield from their cash.

 The Bottom Line

-Several different yield spreads have turned negative in 2022, but history has shown that any negative fallout following a yield curve inversion doesn’t come immediately.
+The yield curve has been inverted throughout 2022, but history has shown that any economic fallout following a yield curve inversion doesn’t happen immediately.
 Investors that take cues from the 10-2 year spread might look to the 10 year-3 month spread as well, as both have preceded all six recessions that have occurred dating back to 1980.
 Like any other market event, an inverted yield curve causes its own share of winners and losers.
 Investors who are prepared with a strategy fit to weather near-term events will eventually see the light at the end of the tunnel when the yield curve gets back to normal.

 Connect with YCharts